-With Adaptive Server Anywhere, this occurs if a work table had to be created to open the cursor (see "Use of work tables in query processing" on page 160 of the book ASA SQL User's Guide for a description).
+With Adaptive Server Anywhere, this occurs if a work table had to be created to open the cursor (see "Use of work tables in query processing" [ASA SQL User's Guide, page 185] for a description).

 The UPDATE statement may cause a row to move in the cursor.
 This happens if the cursor has an ORDER BY clause that uses an existing index (a work table is not created).
 Using STATIC SCROLL cursors alleviates these problems but requires more memory and processing.